LorenMin107/AdventureMate/SETUP.md

 # Database Setup Instructions

-This document provides instructions for setting up the database for the MyanCamp application.
+This document provides instructions for setting up the database for the AdventureMate application.

 ## Issue Resolution